Get access to everything we publish when you sign up for Outside+.

 - Purée cooked chard with tahini, olive oil, lemon juice and garlic for a magnesium-rich dip.

 Black beans are an excellent source of magnesium as well as protein, fiber and polyphenol antioxidants.
-One cup cooked contains 120 mg of magnesium.
+One cup cooked contains 120 mg.

 - Purée black beans with salsa, heat until bubbly and top with jalapeños and cheese for a warm, spicy dip.